 In simulation projects there are a number of issues in specifying and generating input random process that deserve some thought on the part of the modeler.
 Some of these can affect the model's validity (e.g., modeling dependencies and time-dependence appropriately), while others can improve model precision.
 Simulation-modeling software may not provide all the support that might seem helpful on these issues, so at present, the modeler needs to be aware and take appropriate action.

 ACKNOWLEDGMENTS

-I thank Larry Leemis for his gracious invitation, and for his tolerance with my tardiness.
+I thank Natalie Steiger for her gracious invitation and Jim Wilson for his inimitable encouragement.